Adaptive Parameter Choices in Evolutionary Computation

 About the speaker

-Dirk Sudholt obtained his PhD in computer science in 2008 from the Technische Universitaet Dortmund, Germany, under the supervision of Prof. Ingo Wegener, with distinctions.
+Dirk Sudholt obtained his PhD in computer science in 2008 from the Technische Universitaet Dortmund, Germany, under the supervision of Prof. Ingo Wegener, with distinction.
 Since January 2012 he is a Lecturer/Senior Lecturer at the University of Sheffield, UK.
 His research focuses on the computational complexity of randomized search heuristics such as evolutionary algorithms, including hybrid and parallel variants, and swarm intelligence algorithms like ant colony optimization and particle swarm optimization.
-He has published more than 60 refereed papers in international conferences and journals and have won 8 best paper awards at GECCO and PPSN.
+He has published more than 90 refereed papers in international conferences and journals and has won 8 best paper awards at GECCO and PPSN.